lingli1996/GeoReasoner/README.md

 - Code
     - loc_clip: the codebase for computing locatability of street view images.
-    - train: a collection of train and inference scripts of GeoReasoner models.
+    - GeoReasoner: a collection of train and inference scripts of GeoReasoner models.

 ## Usage and License Notices
 This project utilizes certain datasets and checkpoints that are subject to their respective original licenses.
 It is important to emphasize that the collected data from [GeoGuessr]( https://www.geoguessr.com) and [Tuxun](https://tuxun.fun) cannot be used for commercial purposes.